stephaniecrocker91/rock-paper-scissors/README.md

 _Rock, Paper, Scissors_ is an online game of the classic Rock, Paper, Scissors.
-The computer will generate it's random choices and your job is to simply beat that big mean machine in a series of 5 rounds!
+The computer will generate its random choices and your job is to simply beat that big mean machine in a series of 5 rounds!
 Let's rock!

 <img src="assets/images/i-am-responsive.png" width="500px">